 That is the wine only produced in Kefalonia.
-Grapes for this wine are grown in Omala valley.
+Grapes for this wine grow in Omala valley.
 Most vineyards and wineries are clustered around the monastery of St. Gerasimos.
-Most of the wineries are open to public so make a call and visit them to taste this magnificent wine.
+Most of the wineries are open to the public, so make a call and visit them to taste this magnificent wine.

-Villages that are closely bind with production of Robolla are: Minies, Omalon and Pessada.
+Villages strictly bound with the production of Robolla are Minies, Omalon, and Pessada.

-These 2 organized tours will easy things for you:
+These two organized tours will easy things for you:

 - From Kefalonia: Half-Day Vineyard Picnic w/ Wine Tasting